 Megumeme, The Reader

 I'm Megumeme, and really I'm just here to read good stories and possibly make a name for myself with my own.
 I focus on writing and reading fantasy or realistic adventure or horror.
 Yes, I know they're completely different genres, but they're what I've found I enjoy writing the best.
-Before coming to this site, I'd only written short stories and done collaborative storytelling (basically roleplaying but just to tell a story), so it takes a bit of effort for me to write a longer piece.

 Would you prefer to be an angel or a demon after you've died?
 Would you rather be a bloodthirsty warlord or a sneaky reconnaissance agent?
 In this storygame, you have many choices that will greatly impact the flow of the story, with a unique path for each new branch.